 Phishing is an attack used by hackers where they try to gain access to your account by tricking you into clicking on a malicious link sent in an email, text message, or social media message.
 Phishing messages are designed to look important and legitimate to convince you to click on them.
-They're often phony password reset emails, appearing as if they're from online services you use frequently such as Facebook or your bank.
+They’re often phony password reset emails, appearing as if they’re from online services you use frequently such as Facebook or your bank.
+Click here for some examples of phishing attacks.

 Once you click on a malicious link or email attachment, the attacker has already won since they can steal your current login session and use it for themselves.
 Oftentimes a phishing link opens to a form where they ask you to type in your password.
 If you do so, you give the attacker direct access to your account.